3 Days in Paris, France — Posh First Timer’s Guide

 TRANSPORTATION: taxi ride via FreeNow (~40 min, direct, around €30-35)

-You’ll surely need to head back to your lodging and relax at this point, but after a quick power nap prepare for the rest of the evening with your best funky fondue ‘fit.
+After a quick power nap prepare for the rest of the evening with your best funky fondue ‘fit.

 Day 2